 You can visit the area for 800 ISK and there is a small café on site.

 The Viking Village was built in 2010 for what was supposed to be a big movie, called Vikingr, but with inefficient funds, the movie got put on hold.
-The director of the movie, the recognized Icelander Baltasar Kormákur, has kept paying the landowner to keep the village in hopes that the movie will be made and his dream might just be coming true as recently the right to the movie was purchased by Universal.
+The director of the movie, Baltasar Kormákur, continues to pay the landowner to keep the village.
+He still hopes that the movie will be made.

 Getting to Höfn in winter can involve a little more risk and effort than travels in summer.
-If you are driving you will need a 4×4 or good winter tires and you will need to have experience driving in snow and slippery circumstances.
-If you are looking at flying to Höfn, you might need to have a few spare days as flights are very weather dependant.
-If you aren’t used to driving and can’t risk flight delays, joining a tour is your best option.
+If you are driving, you’ll need a 4×4 or good winter tires.
+You will also need to have experience driving in snow and slippery circumstances.

+Also, you also have the option to catch a flight between Hofn to Reykjavik.
+You may need to have a few spare days as flights are weather dependant.
+If you aren’t used to driving and can’t risk flight delays, joining a guided tour is your best option!